Aljonex/Dendron/notes/Work.Sopra.Brags.md

 - Hosted knowledge sharing session on Kibana with Arpit for Noida Devs and then 2 groups of BAs (CRM and someone else)

 When coming into the meeting don't necessarily talk about goals but how I've progressed towards goals, i.e. have done X code reviews in preparation to submit my portfolio to be a signed off code reviewer, have completed Y interviews as a helper to help prepare to get signed off as a level 1 interviewer

+### How to hit superior to expectations
+- Pick up 2 or 3 extra curriculars
+- Read Spring/springboot, hibernate, and underlying systems
+- Look into reflection in Java and base of Java